OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 ## DevOps is dead, except it isn't

 There are some reports that DevOps is dead because developers don't want to deal with infrastructure, or because of the policy and cost constraints faced by growing organizations.
-These *are* some of the challenges you will face if you are following a "you build it, you run it" approach, unless you observe and adapt as you grow.
+These *are* some of the challenges you will face if you are following a "you build it, you run it" approach, unless you carefully observe and adapt as you grow.

+When it comes to platform engineering, DevOps isn't competing with it.
+If anything DevOps encourages platform engineering as an approach to scaling.
+Platform teams capture and spread knowledge.
+They create smooth pathways for changes that speed up and amplify feedback.

 Platform engineering complements DevOps by providing one way you can solve these kinds of problem, a way to guide your organization through the complexity.
 If you dropped DevOps and focused only on platform engineering, many other problems would resurface.
 Some of these other areas are bigger predictors of organizational performance, like culture.

 DevOps includes a set of capabilities that include many that you would expect from your platform engineers.
 But, it also has many capabilities that fit outside of platform engineering and software delivery, like transformational leadership and lean product development.

 In the [2021 Puppet State of DevOps report](https://puppet.com/resources/report/2021-state-of-devops-report), they found platform teams scaled the benefit of DevOps adoptions.

+When people declared Agile was dead, what they meant is that they take all that stuff for granted.
+It wasn't dead, it was just obvious now in a way it wasn't in the 1990s.
+Of course the software needs to work.
+Of course we need to collaborate with the users of the software.
+Of course we're not going to set out a plan and then ignore all evidence that it's a bad plan.

+Similarly, the organizations talking about post-DevOps are those who are nailing it.
+They don't just have a platform engineering team, they have a great culture and strong technical practices.

+However, neither Agile or DevOps are irrelevant to organizations that aren't there yet.
+When a scuba diver reaches the surface, they can remove their mask and regulator but they would be unwise to instruct the divers below them to do the same.

 ## Conclusion